 Another key aspect to the subcutaneous layer is the amount of fat cells it contains.
 Those cells are important to insulate the body and regulate body temperature.
 Think about an elderly individual who is often cold, more easily bruised, etc. With age, people have more potential to loose the fatty cells of the subcutaneous layer.

 That’s where Red Light Therapy comes into play.
-We know that Red Light will increase nitric oxide (NO), which will vasodialate the blood vessels allowing for more and better circulation.
-With better circulation, the body is able to produce more collagen, stimulate lymphatic vessels, promote wound healing, assist with burns, and more.
+We know that Red Light increases nitric oxide (NO), which dilates the blood vessels, allowing for more and better circulation.
+With better circulation, the body is able to produce more collagen, stimulate lymphatic vessels, promote wound healing, assist with burns, and much more more.
 Red Light Therapy, through increased circulation, allows the body to begin its natural process of healing.

-If you found this blog interesting check out Photonic Therapy Institute for upcoming “Intro to Equine Light Therapy” classes and our free weekly Office Hours webinars where we welcome anyone who would like to learn more about Light Therapy & Photopuncture.
+If you found this blog interesting check out Photonic Therapy Institute for upcoming classes and our free weekly Office Hours webinars where we welcome anyone who would like to learn more about Light Therapy & Photopuncture.